 What happens when I check the box for an acknowledgment?

-If retiring in 2016, how can I donate?
+If retiring during the year, how can I pledge?

 As a temporary employee, can I give to the VtSHARES Campaign?

 Yes, a temporary employee may contribute with a one-time donation that is taken out of your first paycheck in January.
 A paper pledge card would need to be completed and sent via email to AOA.VtSHARES@vermont.gov.

 May I alter or terminate the amount I pledged?

 Please note that by participating in VtSHARES you commit to fulfill the amount pledged to the nonprofit organization(s) of your choosing.
 VtSHARES works with Department of Human Resources Commissioner, the payroll division and the United Ways of Vermont to fulfill and process your pledged amount but a small fee may be deducted by the processing United Way to help cover those pledges that are not fulfilled by employees.
 Should you become unable to fulfill your pledge, please contact the VtSHARES Coordinating Committee at firstname.lastname@example.org.
 Thank you for your participation in the VtSHARES Campaign and know that your support goes a long way in helping those in our local communities.